supsm/MCPPPP/README.md

 Add `fltk.lib` as a library
 Note: `User32.lib`, `Gdi32.lib`, `Comdlg32.lib`, `Advapi32.lib`, `Shell32.lib`, and `Ole32.lib` are also required.
 If you are using an ide, these may already be linked.

-My clang build script: `clang++ -I./ Source.cpp ./fltk.lib -lUser32.lib -lGdi32.lib -lComdlg32.lib -lAdvapi32.lib -lShell32.lib -lOle32.lib -fpermissive -O3 -std=c++17 -o MCPPPP-windows.exe -Wl,/SUBSYSTEM:WINDOWS`
+My clang build script: `clang++ -I./ Source.cpp ./fltk.lib -lUser32.lib -lGdi32.lib -lComdlg32.lib -lAdvapi32.lib -lShell32.lib -lOle32.lib -fpermissive -Ofast -std=c++17 -o MCPPPP-windows.exe -Wl,/SUBSYSTEM:WINDOWS`

 #### GUI (Other)
 Uncomeent `#define GUI` at top of `Source.cpp`